-Classes DM and EM contain production-based cars which are permitted additional modifications beyond those allowed in the Prepared category.
-Models must meet the requirements of Section 13

-(first paragraph), be specifically listed in Appendix A, or be otherwise recognized by the SEB.
+Classes DM and EM contain production-based cars which are permitted additional modifications beyond those allowed in Prepared classes BP through GP.
+Models must meet the requirements of Section 13 (first paragraph), be specifically listed in Appendix A, or be otherwise recognized by the SEB.
 The Panoz Roadster is eligible for competition in DM and EM as a modified production-based car.
-The following are approved as clones of the Lotus Seven and are eligible for competition in DM and EM as modified production-based cars: Caterham Super 7, Birken, Locost 7, Rotus Seven, Stalker V6, Viking, Westfield, and WCM Ultralite.
-Weight and displacement specifications are as shown in Appendix A.
+The following chassis are approved as clones of the Lotus 7 and are eligible for competition in DM and EM as modified production-based cars: Caterham Super 7, Birken, Locost 7, Rotus Seven, Stalker V6, Laminar Concepts Viking, Westfield, and WCM Ultralite.
+Weight and displacement specifications are as shown in Appendix A. The following clones of the Shelby AC Cobra are also legal: Factory Five Racing and High Tech.
+Weight and displacement specifications are as shown herein.